Tibet train scenery-view stations

 There are 45 stations along the 1,972 km.
 (1,225 mi.) long Qinghai Tibet Railway when you travel to Tibet from Xining, each offering unique scenery.
 To provide travelers a better opportunity to enjoy the stunningly beautiful scenery on that way, nine scenery viewing platforms have been set up at nine stations.
-These include: Yuzhu Peak Station, Chumaer River.
+These include Yuzhu Peak Station and Chumaer River.
 Tuotuo river, Buqiangge, Tanggula Mountain, Lake Namtso, Nagqu, Damshung, Yangbachen.
-The platform is around 500-meter (1,640 ft.) long and 1.25 meters high.
+The platform is around 500 meters (1,640 ft.) long and 1.25 meters high.
 (4.1 ft.).
 On the platform, Travelers can enjoy the views around that area and take photos.
-The authority has scheduled the trains so that passengers will be able to make use of the viewing platforms during daytime.
+The authority has scheduled the trains so that passengers will be able to make use of the viewing platforms during the daytime.

 Yuzhu Peak Station